blogbookshire me

 Disappointed > Surprised

-If you mess up in some way, please let me know.
+If you mess up in some way, please let me know as soon as possible.
 If I hear it from you, I’ll be disappointed but at least I can help and we can figure out a way together to deal with it.

-Learning about the problem from someone else outside of my team would be a significant issue for me.
+Learning about a problem you caused from someone else would be a significant issue for me.

 I’ll Make Mistakes

 I’ll do my best, but I’m bound to make mistakes.
 When it happens, please assume that I have good intentions.
-Then don’t hesitate to let me know if you think that I’m making a poor decision or acting in a way that doesn’t make sense to you.
+Don’t hesitate to let me know if you think that I’m making a poor decision or acting in a way that doesn’t make sense to you.

 I’ll be happy to give you more context to explain my actions or try to fix whatever is wrong.
 I’ll also do my best to react in a productive fashion to any negative feedback.